Mark Schlakman, J. D.

 (850) 644-4614

-Mark R. Schlakman, Esq., serves as senior program director for The Florida State University Center for the Advancement of Human Rights.
-During his tenure at FSU he has served as coordinator for CAHR’s Human Rights & National Security in the 21st Century lecture series and as principal investigator for both the Center's Liberty in the Balance, and ABA Death Penalty Assessment projects.
+Mark R. Schlakman, Esq., serves as senior program director for The Florida State University Center for the Advancement of Human Rights (CAHR).
+During his tenure at FSU he has served as coordinator for CAHR’s Human Rights & National Security in the 21st Century lecture series, and as principal investigator for both the Liberty in the Balance (post- 9/11), and American Bar Association (ABA) Death Penalty Assessment projects.

-Mr. Schlakman currently chairs Leon County Sheriff Walt McNeil’S Citizen Advisory Council, and previously served as board chair for The Innocence Project of Florida - a not-for-profit organization that advocates for the exoneration of wrongfully convicted individuals based largely upon DNA and other forensic evidence.
+Schlakman currently chairs Leon County, Florida, Sheriff Walt McNeil’S Citizen Advisory Council (CAC), and is a board member and a past board chair for The Innocence Project of Florida - a not-for-profit organization that advocates for the exoneration of wrongfully convicted individuals based largely upon DNA and other forensic evidence.

-He earned his B.A. from the University of Miami in Coral Gables, FL, graduating magna cum laude, Phi Beta Kappa and Phi Kappa Phi; and his J.D. from the Georgetown University Law Center in Washington, D.C., where he served as president of the Student Bar Association.
-Following law school, he completed Harvard University's Kennedy School post-graduate Program for Senior Executives in State and Local Government in Cambridge, MA.
+He earned his B.A. from the University of Miami in Coral Gables, FL, graduating magna cum laude, Phi Beta Kappa and Phi Kappa Phi; and his J.D. from the Georgetown University Law Center in Washington, D.C., where he was elected president of the Student Bar Association and received the Dean's Certificate at graduation.
+Following law school amid Schlakman's tenure on Chiles' staff he completed Harvard University's Kennedy School post-graduate Program for Senior Executives in State and Local Government in Cambridge, MA.

-Mr. Schlakman currently teaches a range of interdisciplinary courses involving human rights and national security.
-He is a periodic speaker, and contributor, to Florida and national newspapers, and a guest on/through various news platforms.
+Schlakman developed/teaches a range of interdisciplinary and cross-listed human rights and national security courses primarily through Florida State University's College of Social Sciences and Public Policy.
+He is a periodic speaker, and contributor to Florida and national newspapers, and guest on/through various news platforms.